I Love You Truly

 "I Love You Truly" is a parlor song written by Carrie Jacobs-Bond.
-Since its publication in 1901 it has been sung at weddings, recorded by numerous artists over many decades, and heard on film and television.
+Since its publication in 1901 it has been sung at weddings, recorded by numerous artists, and heard on film and television.

 History

 Carrie Jacobs-Bond began to write songs in 1894 to supplement the income of her husband, Frank Bond.
 When he died in 1895, she returned briefly to her hometown of Janesville, Wisconsin, where "I Love You Truly" was written.
 She then moved to Chicago where she painted china and rented out rooms to make ends meet.
 There she continued to write songs and eventually sought to publish them herself.
 With the encouragement and assistance of friends, including a loan from contralto Jessie Bartlett Davis, in 1901 she published a sheet music collection of her compositions called Seven Songs as Unpretentious as the Wild Rose, one of which was "I Love You Truly".
 She published it again as a separate song in 1906, at the same time correcting an oversight and filing for copyright.
 It sold over a million copies, one of the earliest songs composed by a woman to achieve that distinction.
 (Note: Maude Nugent's "Sweet Rosie O'Grady" (1896) was an earlier million-seller; however, Nugent did not own and publish her own song as Jacobs-Bond did.)
 Jacobs-Bond was invited to sing at the White House by Presidents Theodore Roosevelt, Warren G. Harding, and Calvin Coolidge, and sang "I Love You Truly" each time.